lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@script`
-Mixed effects models contain a fixed term and a random term.
-For example, you use this method when data has been collected on each person many times.
-You need to use the lme4 package, which contains the glmer function.
+Mixed effects models meanwhile are more powerful and contain a fixed term and a random term.
+For example, you use this method when data has been collected on each person multiple times.
+You'll need to use the lme4 package, which contains the glmer function.
 This function is very similar to glm, except you add a random term by using brackets and a bar.
-Here, the one indicates that each random unit should have its own intercept.
+Here, the one in the brackets indicates that each random unit should have its own intercept.
 This makes sense as each person will start at their own level in a study.
-The random id here is the random unit to use, for instance, subject id.
+The random id here is the random unit to use, such as the subject id.

 ---